DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests.md

     }
     ```

-* When a response is received, first an internal `_onConfigureResponse` event fires.
-This event configures the call to the `onResponse` method that follows.
+* When a response is received, the hook starts preparing to call the `onResponse` method that handles the response.

-    The `_onConfigureResponse` method processes settings that specify whether to pass the response headers and body to the `onResponse` method.
+    At this moment, the hook processes settings that define whether to pass the response headers and body to the `onResponse` method.
 These settings are specified in the second constructor parameter.
 This parameter takes an object with two properties - `includeHeaders` and `includeBody`.

     ```js
     export default class RequestHook {